-All camera features have a Visibility attribute which defines its requirement or complexity.
-The states vary from Beginner (features required for basic operation of the device) to Guru (optional features required only for complex operations).
+All camera features have a Visibility attribute which defines their requirement or complexity level.
+The levels vary from Beginner (features required for basic operation of the device) to Guru (optional features required only for complex operations).

-CamExpert presents camera features based on their visibility attribute and provides quick Visibility level selection via controls below each Category Parameter list [<< Less More>>].
-The user can also choose the Visibility level from the View · Parameters Options menu.
+CamExpert presents camera features based on their visibility attribute and provides quick Visibility level selection via controls below each Category Parameter list [ << Less More>> ].
+The user can also choose the Visibility level from the options in menu View > Parameters Options > Visibility.